 Higher Rank-EDO Generators: High-rank intervallic interpretations and definitions of EDOs up to 100 divisions.
 Discussion of the relationship between EDO definitions in terms of tuned prime harmonics versus definitions in terms of tempered commas.

-Rank-3 Chromaticity: Characterizing the region of small mistunings of rank-3 intervals, relative to just intonation, that keep the chromatic scale in its natural order
+Rank-3 Chromaticity And Diatonicity: Characterizing the region of small mistunings of rank-3 intervals, relative to just intonation, that keep the chromatic scale in its natural order

 Intervallic Chords: Tertian Chord Names, Cadential Progressions, and Modal Mixture Grammars